-- The Principal shall refer the cases of Malpractices in Internal Assessment Test and Semester end examinations to a malpractice prevention committee constituted by him for the purpose.
+- ➤ The Principal shall refer the cases of Malpractices in Internal Assessment Test and Semester end examinations to a malpractice prevention committee constituted by him for the purpose.
 Such committee shall follow the approved levels of punishment.
 The Principal shall take necessary action against the students based on the recommendations of the committee. - Any action by the candidate trying to get undue advantage in the performance or trying to help another, or derive the same through unfair means is punishable according to the provisions contained here under

-Nature of Malpractices/ Improper conduct Punishment If the candidate: 1(a) Possesses or keeps accessible in examination hall, any paper, note book, programmable calculators, Cell phones, pager, palm computers or any other form of material concerned with or related to the subject of the examination (theory or practical) in which he is appearing but has not made use of (material shall include any marks on the body of the candidate which can be used as an aid in the subject of the examination).
-Expulsion from the examination hall and cancellation of the performance in that subject only.
-1(b) Gives assistance or guidance or receives it from any other candidate orally or by any other body language methods or communicates through cell phones with any candidate or persons in or outside the exam hall in respect of any matter.
-Expulsion from the examination hall and cancellation of the performance in that subject only of all the candidates involved.
-In case of an outsider, he will be handed over to the police and a case is registered against him.
-2. Has copied in the examination hall from any paper, book, programmable calculators, palm computers or any other form of material relevant to the subject of the examination (theory or practical) in which the candidate is appearing.
-Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted to appear for the remaining examinations of the subjects of that Semester/year.
+Nature of Malpractices/ Improper conduct Punishment If the candidate: 1(a) Possesses or keeps accessible in examination hall, any paper, note book, programmable calculators, Cell phones, pager, palm computers or any other form of material concerned with or related to the subject of the examination (theory or practical) in which he is appearing but has not made use of (material shall include any marks on the body of the candidate which can be used as an aid in the subject of the examination). cancellation of the performance in that subject only.
+1(b) methods or communicates through cancellation of the performance in that subject only of all the candidates involved.
+In case of an outsider, he will be handed over to the police and a case is 2. calculators, palm computers or any other form of material relevant to the subject of the examination (theory or Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted to appear for the remaining examinations of the subjects of that Semester/year.
 The Hall Ticket of the candidate is to be cancelled and sent to the college.